 Countries usually enforce VPN restrictions by resorting to repressive methods like blocking, placing fines on users, deep packet inspection, and more.
 Let’s take a look at some of the most common ways of enforcing VPN restrictions:

 Physical checks from local law enforcement.
-Law enforcement officers can find out that you are using a VPN in case they confiscate your PC or smartphone.
+Law enforcement officers can find out that you are using a VPN if they confiscate your PC or smartphone.

 Using DPI to block VPN traffic.
-Using this technique, ISPs (Internet service providers) can identify and block VPN traffic.
-It can also be customized to prevent the flow of incoming or outgoing data from certain websites like social media.
+This technique allows ISPs (Internet service providers) to identify and block VPN traffic.
+It can also be customized to prevent incoming or outgoing data flow from certain websites like social media.
 Generally, ISPs implement it in collaboration with the government.

 Blocking VPN apps and websites.
 Governments often block VPN websites and applications to prevent users from downloading them.
-Users often download apps from third-party sources as an alternative.
+Users then download apps from third-party sources as an alternative.

 Asking VPN providers to share data.
-In order to grant licenses to VPN providers, governments often ask them to regularly share the data of users.
-This limits the options, and citizens are forced to use government-approved VPNs that compromise their privacy.
+In order to grant licenses to VPN providers, governments often ask them to share user data regularly.
+This limits the options, forcing citizens to use government-approved VPNs that compromise their privacy.

 What Could Happen If You Use a VPN Illegally?

-If a country has banned VPN applications, it's likely that they have the ability to also restrict access.
+If a country has banned VPN applications, they likely can also restrict access.
 Using a VPN on your personal connection or public Wi-Fi in these countries could be dangerous and unlawful.

 Best VPNs to Bypass Firewalls and Censorship

 Unless they are prohibited in your country, you can bypass VPN blocks and firewalls.
-However, before choosing a VPN, we strongly suggest you take a look at your local laws and check if there are any restrictions.
+However, before choosing a VPN, we strongly suggest you look at your local laws and check for any restrictions.

 Generally, the following VPNs are considered to be the most reliable for bypassing firewalls: